 We suggest pairing a few days in your “fly-in” city (usually Zurich, Geneva or Basel) with four days in a Swiss Alps mountain destination — of which there are plenty.
 Switzerland wins the Alpine prize, with 48 peaks spread over 4,000 meters.
 This approach will allow you to tick the boxes on iconic sights while leaving ample time to appreciate the stunning vistas with a minimum of fuss.

 Most visitors will fly into Zurich, and it makes an ideal home base for the beginning of your trip.
 Two days in Zurich will give you a great sense of the city.
 Start on Bahnhofstrasse, brimming with luxury boutiques and watch shops and known as one of the most expensive shopping streets in the world.
 Then amble around the medieval Altstadt (Old Town).
-Kids will enjoy the Muhlestag footbridge, famous for its love locks, and hunting for potable water at more than 1,000 fountains.
+Kids will enjoy the Muhlestag footbridge, famous for its love locks, and going on a scavenger hunt for potable water at more than 1,000 fountains.
 Hint: look in the pretty squares, and make sure to carry an empty water bottle!

 Art lovers will want to stop into Fraumünster (Church of Our Lady) to see the Chagall windows.
 Visit in the morning for the best light and bring paper to let your kids imitate his swirling romantic style.
 Nearby, the twin towers of the Grossmünster cathedral, one of Zurich’s landmarks, offer great city views from the top.